PhilRunninger/bufselect/README.md

 ```
 Valid values are `'Num'`, `'Status'`, `'Name'`, `'Extension'`, and `'Path'`.

-`'Status'` refers to whether or not that buffer is loaded into Vim.
+`'Status'` refers to whether or not that buffer is loaded or visible.
 See `:help :ls`, which states:

 * `a` an active buffer: it is loaded and visible
 * `h` a hidden buffer: it is loaded, but currently not displayed in a window